mattbanks/dotfiles/README.md

 ```bash
 git clone https://github.com/mattbanks/dotfiles.git && cd dotfiles && ./bootstrap.sh
 ```

+Bootstrap script checks if [Homebrew](http://mxcl.github.com/homebrew/) and [RVM](https://rvm.io/) are installed and, if not, installs them for you.

 To update, `cd` into your local `dotfiles` repository and then: